 2. Level M: up to 15% error correction capability

-3. Level H: up to 25% error correction capability
+3. Level Q: up to 25% error correction capability

-4. Level Q: up to 30% error correction capability
+4. Level H: up to 30% error correction capability

-Raising the level improves error correction capability and also makes the QR Code dense.
+Raising the level improves error correction.
+But one must take into consideration that it also makes the QR Code dense.

 Besides making the QR Code scannable, error correction also creates a room for creativity.
 It is error correction that allows you to add logo to your QR Codes.
 By removing some data from QR Code, it introduces an error.
 Then the logo is added.
 Hence, one should always choose a higher level of error correction while creating a QR Code with logo.